 It was an unfamiliar darkness.
-Brushing over the ground below, her fingertips were met with a damp carpet of cool moss.
+Brushing over the ground below, her fingertips were met with a damp carpet of moss.

 The air was thin.
 Her breath tore through what seemed to be absolute emptiness.
-Warm briny tears kissed the earth at her feet, each one punctuated with a gentle hiss.
+Warm tears kissed the earth at her feet, each one punctuated with a gentle hiss.

 She held her hands to her face and felt them slowly melt away into the black.
 Her knobby elbows and bruised knees, her plump belly and rounded shoulders, all of them, one by one she felt them all disappear.

 Until all that was left of her was a thought.

 And the sound of tears steaming on a mossy carpet floor.

 Today, both my body and mind were very sick.